nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
-* needs to store projects and stakeholders securely

-**Value proposition**: manage projects and project contacts faster than a typical mouse/GUI driven app, in a secure manner.
+**Value proposition**: manage projects and project contacts faster than a typical mouse/GUI driven app.

 ### User stories